 It can often be tempting to tip the most visible crew members, such as the stewardesses and deckhands, however less visible crew members, such as the crew chef or engineer, work just as hard behind the scenes to make the charter a memorable experience for both you and your guests.

-The worldwide yachting association (MYBA) has made things a little easier by issuing tipping policy guidelines that recommend a gratuity of between 5 - 15% of the base charter cost, with 10% being the standard, based on a week-long luxury yacht charter.
+The worldwide yachting association (MYBA) has made things a little easier by issuing tipping policy guidelines that recommend a gratuity of between 5 to 15% of the base charter cost, with 10% being the standard based on a week-long yacht charter.

 However, it’s important to remember that cultural differences can sometimes come into play when it comes to gratuities.
-For instance, an American crew will expect a tip of no less than 15%, whereas a European crew will be happy with a tip between 5 to 10%.
+For instance, an American crew will expect a tip of no less than 15%, whereas a European crew are usually content with a tip between 5 to 10%.

 Often the amount to tip can vary depending on the season and destination of the charter.
 For example, the most popular time to charter in the Mediterranean usually coincides with their high season, and as such the gratuities tend to be higher commensurate with the yacht’s base charter fee, whilst the winter rates in the Caribbean season are generally lower.